labrgrupo/LabRI_shiny_connect/README.md

 ---

-## 𝗟𝗮𝗯𝗥𝗜 𝗣𝗼𝘀𝗶𝘁 𝗖𝗼𝗻𝗻𝗲𝗰𝘁 𝗖𝗹𝗼𝘂𝗱

-**LabRI Posit Connect Cloud** refers to the deployment-oriented implementation of the LabRI Shiny Application prepared for cloud execution through Posit infrastructure.

-The objective of this implementation is to make the LabRI method available through a browser-based interface without requiring the end user to download, decompress, configure, or run a local application folder.

-This implementation is particularly useful for:

-- cloud-based demonstration of the LabRI method;
-- training and educational use;
-- institutional access through Posit Connect;
-- controlled use by laboratories, research groups, or scientific societies;
-- environments where local installation is not desirable or not feasible.

-Because cloud environments may have memory limitations, especially in free-tier deployments, large analyses may require either a reduced maximum subsample size or a Posit Connect environment with higher RAM availability.
-The cloud implementation is optimized to avoid unnecessary server-side file persistence, but the analytical workflow can still be computationally demanding for large datasets and complex reports.

----

 ## 𝗨𝘀𝗲𝗿 𝗶𝗻𝘁𝗲𝗿𝗳𝗮𝗰𝗲

 The image below provides an example of the initial interface of the **LabRI Shiny Connect** application, demonstrating how users configure essential parameters for data analysis.